chinapedia/wikipedia.abstract.en/Page/Christmas_Island.md

 Refugee and immigration detention

-Christmas_Island_Immigration_Detention_Centre_and_the_Lilac_compound_(5775019842).jpgFrom the late 1980s and early 1990s, boats carrying asylum seekers, mainly departing from Indonesia, began landing on the island.
+From the late 1980s and early 1990s, boats carrying asylum seekers, mainly departing from Indonesia, began landing on the island.
 In 2001, Christmas Island was the site of the _Tampa_ controversy, in which the Australian government stopped a Norwegian ship, MV _Tampa_, from disembarking 438 rescued asylum-seekers.
 The ensuing standoff and the associated political reactions in Australia were a major issue in the 2001 Australian federal election.[43]

 The Howard government operated the "Pacific Solution" from 2001 to 2007, excising Christmas Island from Australia's migration zone so that asylum seekers on the island could not apply for refugee status.
 Asylum seekers were relocated from Christmas Island to Manus Island and Nauru.
 In 2006, an immigration detention centre, containing approximately 800 beds, was constructed on the island for the Department of Immigration and Multicultural Affairs.
 Originally estimated to cost  million,[44] the final cost was over $400 million.[45]